egemenyildiz3/restaurant-fetcher/README.md

     - Address
 - Saves the results to a `.txt` file inside a `FetchedRestaurants/` folder
 - Validates that postcodes match the UK format

+### 🧩 Implementation

+#### `JusteatrestaurantsApplication.java`
+- The main class and entry point of the app.
+- Implements `CommandLineRunner` to run logic after Spring Boot starts.
+- On startup:
+    - Fetches and displays the top 10 restaurants for a default hardcoded postcode.
+    - Then enters a loop where the user can input new postcodes or type `exit` to quit.
+- Validates input against a UK postcode regex.
+- Handles user input in a **separate thread** to avoid blocking Spring Boot.
+- Formats output with colors (based on rating) for improved readability in the terminal.

+#### `RestaurantService.java`
+- Sends a `GET` request to the Just Eat API using `RestTemplate`.
+- Extracts and maps relevant fields from the JSON response:
+    - Restaurant name
+    - Cuisines
+    - Rating
+    - Address
+- Returns a list of `RestaurantDto` objects.
+- Cleans up non-ASCII characters to ensure console and file output is safe.

+#### `RestaurantDto.java`
+- A simple Data Transfer Object (DTO) for holding restaurant details.
+- Contains:
+    - `name` (String)
+    - `cuisines` (List<String>)
+    - `rating` (double)
+    - `address` (String)
+- Used to cleanly transfer data between the service layer and the main application.

 ---